iust-projects/iust-projects.github.io/_posts/2019-01-18-multipart.md

 # MultiPart Downloader

-This is a sample socket proramming project which serves a file in server, and client can ask server to chunk the files and serve each part separately.
+Today we want to introduce a sample socket proramming project which serves a file in server, and client can ask server to chunk the files and serve each part separately.

+<a class="btn btn-success" href="https://github.com/iust-projects/multipart-downloader">View Project</a>

 ### How does it work?